Pyro19/binary_trees/README.md

    * Don’t forget to push your header file
    * All your header files should be include guarded

-# main.c
+# main.c Files
-  My main_tester are the file for testing not necceassary to be uplaodes to github but i just did for future reference.
+  My main_tester are the files for testing not necceassary to be uploades to github but i just did for future reference.

  # Author
-  # Ashaolu peter O.
+   Ashaolu peter O.
   pyrotech.sv@gmail.com